clalil/My_notes/week8.md

 #here we are using instance variables for article only because we are also using it/referring back to it inside of private methods which it won't have access to otherwise.

 #base64 is standard ruby and does not need to be installed.

+#need to have configurations for rack cors to make it work

+#in console: @article.image.blob gives us information about the image file once the front end has sent it.
 ```